-Ray’s Tune library enables any parallel Ray workload to be run under a hyperparameter tuning algorithm.
+The Ray Tune library enables any parallel Ray workload to be run under a hyperparameter tuning algorithm.

-Ray’s Train library integrates many distributed training frameworks under a simple Trainer API, providing distributed orchestration and management capabilities out of the box.
+The Ray Train library integrates many distributed training frameworks under a simple Trainer API, providing distributed orchestration and management capabilities out of the box.

 RLlib is an open-source library for reinforcement learning (RL), offering support for production-level, highly distributed RL workloads while maintaining unified and simple APIs for a large variety of industry applications.
 RLlib is used by industry leaders in many different verticals, such as climate control, industrial control, manufacturing and logistics, finance, gaming, automobile, robotics, boat design, and many others.

 Learn more about reinforcement learning with the following resources.

 Ray and its AI libraries provide unified compute runtime for teams looking to simplify their ML platform.
 Ray’s libraries such as Ray Train, Ray Data, and Ray Serve can be used to compose end-to-end ML workflows, providing features and APIs for data preprocessing as part of training, and transitioning from training to serving.